Finding—and supporting—the artist in all of us

 Whatever your creative journey, we’re here to help you find your way.

-Thomas Lee is director of the OFA’s visiting artist program, Learning From Performers, and also director of OFA communications.
+Thomas Lee was director of the OFA’s visiting artist program, Learning From Performers, and also director of OFA communications.
+He retired in July 2017.

 Other Resources at Harvard